kappter/PrintVis/README.markdown

    - **Cp**: Add a caption.
    - **S**: Add a shape placeholder.
 6. View added elements, which tile left to right, top to bottom in the quadrant (150px x 100px boxes).
 Elements stop adding if the quadrant is full.
+7. Restructure layout:
+   - Click and drag an element within its quadrant (yellow outline appears).
+   - Move to a new grid position, release to place (snaps to 150px x 100px grid).
+   - Elements cannot overlap or move outside the quadrant.
+8. Export the spread:
+   - Click “Export PDF” in the sidebar to download `spread.tex`.
+   - Compile the LaTeX file using `latexmk` (e.g., `latexmk -pdf spread.tex`) or upload to Overleaf to generate a 17" x 11" landscape PDF.
-7. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
+9. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
-8. Explore the sidebar tools (currently placeholders for future functionality).
+10. Explore the sidebar tools (currently placeholders for future functionality except PDF export).
-9. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.
+11. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

 *Note*: Console warnings about React DevTools, Tailwind CSS CDN, and Babel are normal for development, do not affect student use, and can be ignored for classroom prototyping.
-If a quadrant is too small to add elements, a console warning appears (future: UI alert).
+If a quadrant is too small to add elements or an element cannot be moved due to overlap, a console warning appears (future: UI alert).

-*Planned*: Edit text, upload photos, customize shapes, export designs as PNGs.
+*Planned*: Edit text, upload photos, customize shapes, direct PDF rendering, UI alerts for layout issues.

 ## Installation (for Development)
 1. Clone the repository: